pypeit/PypeIt/doc/pypeit_file.rst

     work because these edits will override *anything* derived from the FITS headers!

-Most :doc:`spectrographs` require at least one file with each of the following :doc:`frametype`:
+Most :doc:`spectrographs/spectrographs` require at least one file with each of the following :doc:`frametype`:

     - ``arc``: Wavelength calibration